Your travel expert

 Target birds: Coppery Emerald, Military Macaw, Golden-fronted Greenlet, Golden-winged Sparrow, Rosy Thrush-Tanager, Common Black-Hawk, Ferruginous Pygmy-Owl, Brown-throated Parakeet, Blue-crowned parakeet, Green-rumped Parrotlet, Red-billed Emerald, Black-backed Antshrike, Rufous-and-white Wrens, Scaly-breasted Wren, Scaled Piculet, Santa Marta Sabrewing

-This morning we will swap our bus for 4WD vehicles, which are essential to climb the secondary road and reach the El Dorado Lodge, where we will stay the next few nights.
+This morning, we will swap our bus for 4WD vehicles, which is essential to climb the secondary road and reach El Dorado Lodge, where we will stay for the next few nights.
 Depending on the weather and the state of the roads, it will take us about 3 hours to drive only 30 km.
-Due to its isolation, climate and altitude, the Santa Marta mountain range offers one of the highest densities of endemic species in the world.
+Due to its isolation, climate, and altitude, the Santa Marta mountain range offers one of the highest densities of endemic species in the world.
 More than nineteen species of birds restricted to this massif can be observed there.
 We will try to observe the majority of them during the next few days.

-This area of subtropical perennial forest (high and low) is the only easily accessible one in the Cordillera.
+This area of subtropical perennial forest (high and low) is the only easily accessible one in the Santa Marta Mountains.
 The two large altitudinal fringes are now protected, thus ensuring the stability of the populations of species endemic to Santa Marta.
-The El Dorado Lodge, located in the heart of this reserve, offers a breathtaking view.
-After settling into our cabins, if it is early enough, we will be able to observe the rare Black-fronted Wood-Quail and the endemic Santa Marta Brush-finch on the various artificial feeding grounds around the Lodge.
+The El Dorado Lodge, located in the heart of this reserve, offers a breathtaking view of the snowcapped peaks of the Sierra Nevada, the highest mountains in Colombia.
+After settling into our cabins, if it is early enough, we can observe the rare Black-fronted Wood-Quail and the endemic Santa Marta Brushfinch at feeders around the lodge.

 Dinner and overnight at El Dorado Lodge.